mindustry-antigrief/mindustry-client/README.md

 This is my fork of mindustry v6.
 It will have various quality of life and automation features when complete.

-## Steam
-Installing the client on steam is rather easy, download the `steam.jar` file from the latest release and rename it to `desktop.jar`.
-After that, move it to the `jre` folder where the game is installed as seen [here](core/assets/steaminfo.png), accept the file replacement prompt, and you are done.

 ![Logo](core/assets-raw/sprites/ui/logo.png)

 [![Build Status](https://travis-ci.org/Anuken/Mindustry.svg?branch=master)](https://travis-ci.org/Anuken/Mindustry)